 Medicare is a federal health insurance program for retirees age 65 or older and certain disabled people.
 Medicare Part A covers inpatient hospital care, some skilled nursing facility care and hospice care.
 Medicare Part B covers physician care, diagnostic X-rays and lab tests, and durable medical equipment.
 Medicare Part D is a federal prescription drug program.

-When you or your spouse is age 65 or over, or if you or your spouse is disabled, visit your local Social Security Administration office to find out if you are eligible for free Medicare Part A coverage.
+When you or your spouse is age 65 or over, or if you or your spouse is disabled, visit Social Security's website or your local Social Security office to find out if you are eligible for free Medicare Part A coverage.

 If you (the insured) continue working after age 65, you and/or your spouse should NOT enroll in Medicare Part B until you (the insured) retire.

 ! - When you (the insured) retire: